 - Fill in the Application form (it will show in a slider pop-up!) and send us your CV.

 - If we might have a placement available for you, we’ll chat with you on the phone or Skype to go through your application and make sure it’s a good match.

 - We’ll set up a call between you and the person who would be your supervisor during the work placement.

 - If everyone’s happy, we’ll provisionally confirm your placement!
 We’ll then send you the invoice for the deposit, get started with a detailed booking form, and we’ll give you all the information you need to prepare for your upcoming adventure.

 - Only once we receive payment of the deposit your placement will be confirmed.

 Or if you’d just like to ask us some questions about this internship first, just shoot us an email, or fill in the contact form.
 We’ll be happy to assist!

 You can start your internship every week, so your final starting date is based on what suits you and the organization the best.

 At Roots, we do everything we can to make your work placement experience smooth and hassle-free.
 We offer an all-inclusive service, which means we will help you find the right internship (we believe we are great matchmakers!), help you with visa arrangements, book accommodation for you in Cape Town, give you all the pre-departure information you need before arriving, pick you up from the airport and check in with you while on your work placement to ensure you feel supported.
 These fees are based on a shared room in the volunteer accommodation at the farm.
-If you are interested in another kind of accommodation, please let us know.
 If you let us know how long you want to stay, we will send you an exact quote depending on the duration of your internship.

 8 weeks – USD 1,390